presents

 - See:

-- Biomechanics of TKR:
+- Biomechanics of TKR

-- Joint Line Position:
+- Joint Line Position

-- PCL in TKR;
+- PCL Retaining TKR

 - Discussion:

-- cruciate ligaments are needed for running atheletes, but are not as important to resist forces in the
+- cruciate ligaments are needed for running atheletes, but are not as important to resist forces in thesagittal plane in reconstructed arthritic knee;

-- theoretically, PCL-substituting TKR allow exposure & ligament correction of PCL-sacrificing prosthesis
+- theoretically, PCL-substituting TKR allow exposure & ligament correction of PCL-sacrificing prosthesis while reproducing kinematic effects of PCL;

 - there is predictable roll back, which allows greater ROM and due to the CAM effect, increases the lever arm;

-- in the report by P Udomkiat et al 2000, 38 matched pairs of DJD knees from patients who underwent TKR w/ minimum
+- in the report by Udomkiat P, et al (2000), 38 matched pairs of DJD knees from patients who underwent TKR w/ minimum 2 yrs of followup were studied to

-2 yrs of followup were studied to compare the functional outcome between a cruciate retention and PS design
+compare the functional outcome between a cruciate retention and PS design w/ essentially identical articulation surfaces;

 - there was no statistically significant difference between the two groups in the clinical evaluations;

-- fluoroscopic kinematics showed that the PS knee experienced AP femorotibial translation more similar
+- fluoroscopic kinematics showed that PS knee experienced AP femorotibial translation more similar to the normal knee during normal gait and deep knee bend;

 - ref: Functional comparison of posterior cruciate retention and substitution knee replacement.